Skip to main content

 Will the customer be notified if their payment fails?

 Yes.
-TeamUp typically sends an automated notification to the customer when a payment fails, prompting them to update their payment details or take action.
+The system sends automated notifications to the customer when a payment fails, prompting them to update their payment details or take action.

 Can I waive or write off a failed payment?